trashbirdecology/luisdva.github.io/_posts/2021-12-12-cleaner-code.md

 # [Code sections](https://support.rstudio.com/hc/en-us/articles/200484568-Code-Folding-and-Sections-in-the-RStudio-IDE){:target="_blank"}

 RStudio (and other IDEs) let us insert foldable sections, to split up scripts into discrete pieces that can be collapsed and navigated between using the little navigation panel that can be toggled on and off in the source pane.
-These can be built automatically for any comment with four trailing dashes, like so
+These can be built automatically for any comment with four trailing dashes, like so:

 {% highlight r %}
 # My section ----